International NVC Workshop

 Most of those participants who have already attended our workshops before are working more and more in the field of NVC.
 They form a network and can thus deepen their NVC consciousness.

-A. is a former street child.
+Anand is a former street child.
 His body is very flexible and fast as he used to live of stealing in the past.
-Today he studies Dancing.
+Today he studies Dancing in Germany.
 He dances for the other participants, once in a violent and then in a peaceful way.
-A. first heard of NVC in Ruhpolding in 2010.
-After he organized his own workshop in India ten out of the 50 children wanted to attend school.
+Anand first heard of NVC in Ruhpolding in 2010.
+After he organized his own workshop in India: after the workshop ten out of the 50 children wanted to attend school.

-A. continues his work dancing.
+Anand continues his work dancing.
 Back in their home country the participants from India have invited each other to continue with NVC projects together.
 The network is growing.
-A. will be there, dancing violently and peacefully.
+Anand will be there, dancing violently and peacefully.

 Prien’s gospel choir had rehearsed songs from Kenia for the ecumenical mass – and everybody was joining in: a Jewish woman and a Muslim, a bishop and a former prostitute.
 Everybody was part of a unity.